 Wildflowers

 Chipping Norton Green Gym has worked on tree planting and garden and orchard development and maintenance, covering flowers, fruit and vegetables.
-At the town’s Fitzalan Wood, created by our group in 2014, we are increasing biodiversity and enhancing amenity value by sowing and planting suitable native wildflowers to supplement existing species which have sprung up naturally.
+At several sites where we work, we are increasing biodiversity and enhancing amenity value by sowing and planting suitable native wildflowers to supplement existing species naturalised there.